gin0115/pinkcrab_function_constructors/_arrays/filter.md

 exampleIterable: >
- // A Generator that yields one word at a time.
+ // Step 1 — define a Generator source that yields one word at a time.

  $words = (function () {
      yield 'apple';